freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/data-structures/delete-a-leaf-node-in-a-binary-search-tree.english.md

 function BinarySearchTree() {
   this.root = null;
-  // case 1: target has no children, change code below this line }
+  // Only change code below this line

+  // Only change code above this line
+}
 ```